When life’s messy, inspiration abounds but getting it all down on paper can be challenging.*

-Those of you who regularly read The Daily Creative Writer have no doubt notice my writing has not been so “daily” as of late.
+Those of you who regularly read The Daily Creative Writer have no doubt noticed my writing has not been so “daily” as of late.
 I tend to get thrown off course when “real life” steps up its demand.
-Experts count moving as one of Life’s most stress inducing events, second only to death and divorce I believe (I could look that up, but I’m just going to take it on faith for now).
+Experts count moving as one of life’s most stress-inducing events, second only to death and divorce I believe (I could look that up, but I’m just going to take it on faith for now).
 As such, at the start of the year, I decided to give myself a break and not linger too long on whether or not I’m able to meet my posting expectations.

-Even though I’m now happily ensconced in my new digs (I’m cheating a bit here.
-In truth, I settled in over a year ago, but am only now finding time to updating this entry), I find that the challenges just keeping cantering around the corner, one after the other.
+Even though I’m now happily ensconced in my new digs, I find that the challenges just keeping cantering around the corner, one after the other.

 Needless to say…I haven’t had the time to write.

-I reminisce about the old house after catching a glimpse of a doorway in a group photo, or accidently driving towards my former neighborhood on the way home.
-With the memories comes the realization that the characters that came and went over the years can someday live again on the page – as protagonists or villains, love interests or sidekicks, as victims or victors.
+I reminisce about the old house after catching a glimpse of a doorway in a group photo or accidentally driving towards my former neighborhood on the way home.
+With the memories comes the realization that the characters that came and went over the years can someday live again on the page — as protagonists or villains, love interests or sidekicks, victims or victors.

-Everyone has a part to play: the crazy girl who stole her roommates Master’s thesis and passed it off as her own, the random guy who always wore a neck brace to the infamous “Stompy-McPhee” who used to smoke cigarettes on the back porch clad only in a bra, a ratty robe and a beat-up pair of combat boots, the recovering addict who liked to explore crawl spaces and roofs in search of possible “infrastructure issues.”
+Everyone has a part to play: The crazy girl who stole her roommate’s Master’s thesis and passed it off as her own; the random guy who always wore a neck brace; the infamous “Stompy-McPhee” who used to smoke cigarettes on the back porch clad only in a bra, a ratty robe and a beat-up pair of combat boots; the recovering addict who liked to explore crawl spaces and roofs in search of possible “infrastructure issues.”